Christian Theodor von Pincier: Birth

-The child, Christian Theodor (Braunschweig 1750– 1824), was born out of wedlock as the only illegitimate child of Charles I, Duke of Brunswick-Wolfenbüttel, and married Frenchwoman.
+Christian Theodor was born out of wedlock in Braunschweig in 1750.
+He was the illegitimate child of Charles I, Duke of Brunswick-Wolfenbüttel and a married Frenchwoman.
 His mother's husband, a French grenadier captain named de Martigny, later killed himself, perhaps out of jealousy.
 Widowed, she remarried to a Franco-Swedish nobleman belonging to the family of Pincier von Königstein.
 Christian Theodor was never recognized by his father, and, instead, was adopted by his mother's husband, Georges-Henri de Pincier, a descendant of Baron Pincier (#109), whose family had received their patent of nobility in Stockholm from Charles XII of Sweden in 1698.
 From this step-father, young Christian Theodor gained the surname which he bore.
 He was to use it for the rest of his life prefixed by one or other of the German or French noble particles von or de as the situation warranted.
 This was a common practice of the time among the nobility, who alternated between German and French custom, as they moved about Western Europe during their careers and travels.